galaxyproject/galaxy-hub/src/blog/2019-05-gcr/index.md

 offloading some compute jobs would be nice.
-In this post, we'll take a look at how to use a new package, called GalaxyCloudRunner or GCR for short, that streamlines the process of setting up additional compute machines for your Galaxy instance and allows user jobs to be sent to these remote machines.
+In this post, we'll take a look at how to use a new package, called GalaxyCloudRunner or GCR for short, that streamlines the process of setting up additional compute machines for your Galaxy instance and allows user jobs to be sent to those remote machines.
 This allows you to, for example, use your laptop for text manipulation steps, but then offload the more compute intensive jobs to a remote machine.
 Another example may be to add additional resources to a cluster during a workshop